walkermatt/ol-popup/README.md

 # OpenLayers Popup

-Basic popup overlay for an [OL](https://github.com/openlayers/openlayers) map.
+Basic popup overlay for an ['ol'](https://github.com/openlayers/openlayers) map.
 By default the map is centred so that the popup is entirely visible.

+Compatible with OpenLayers version 3, 4 and 5 (see note in [Install - Parcel, Webpack etc.](#parcel-webpack-etc) regarding installing the appropriate version of `ol-popup` for OpenLayers).

 ## Examples